A new age for the simulation of gestures and processes

 Virtual reality refers to the multimedia devices that enable you to immerse yourself in a 3D environment generated by a computer, projected on a screen or through a specifically designed headset like the mass-market Oculus Rift.
 The sensation of immersion is further increased by the user's ability to interact with this environment not only via visual and auditory stimuli, but also tactile – meaning simulating the feeling of touch and "force feedback" (kinesthesia).
 In industry, these technologies are now applied at different sections in the chain, enabling future real conditions to be anticipated – in the design of parts and products to the ergonomics of workstations, and even reaching operator training and instruction.

 €300,000 savings generated by Safran Nacelles’ virtual reality room, paying back its investment in less than a year

-Developed with French specialist ESI, Safran Nacelles’ virtual reality room comprises two screens measuring 4 meters wide by 2.5 meters high (about 13 x 8 ft), one set up horizontally at floor level to facilitate the immersion of engineers, technicians and operators.
-Wearing 3D viewing goggles, which adapt the display according to their position, users can see full-size parts designed with CAD software, or work on ergonomics and positions using virtual mannequins.
+Developed with the specialized French group ESI, the Safran Nacelles virtual reality room is comprised of 2 screens, measuring 4 meters by 2.5 meters, with one horizontal to the ground to help the immersion process for engineers, technicians and operators.
+Equipped with dynamic 3D goggles that adapt the image according to their position, users can visualize, at one-to-one scale, the parts designed using the CAD software, or work on the ergonomics and movements using virtual mannequins.

 © Adrien Daste / Safran